-Families who send their children to this school are in the main from a range of faith backgrounds, including Hindu, Muslim, Jewish etc/ some children are from practising Christian families, in addition, there are children who are from religions other than Christianity and some from non-religious backgrounds.
-We recognise that in asking our children to worship we have to consider the background that our children come from and it is therefore not the practice of this school to preach to or convert the children.
+Families who send their children to this school are from a range of faith backgrounds, including Hindu, Muslim, Jewish and Christian.
+Some pupils are from non-religious backgrounds.
+We recognise that when asking our children to worship we have to consider the background that our children come from and it is therefore not the practice of this school to preach to or convert the children.
 The faith background of both the staff and the child’s family is respected at all times.

 Through our collective worship we aim to provide a caring and supportive environment for children to:

 - Become increasingly aware of themselves as individuals and groups within the school and wider community